Multi-Field Major

 A multi-field major proposal must include

-• Approval from the advisor in each contributing field, with one designated as the overall major advisor (The Associate Dean of Academic Advising serves as the department chair equivalent for all multi-field majors)
+- Approval from the advisor in each contributing field, with one designated as the overall major advisor (The Executive Director for Advising, Retention, and Student Success serves as the department chair equivalent for all multi-field majors)

 The narrative section of the proposal must provide a rationale for the proposed major.
 It must demonstrate how the proposed major forms a coherent field of study, with its own distinctive intellectual questions and methods/modes of inquiry.
 That is, what distinguishes the proposed major in terms of its approach to the generation of knowledge about the world?
 How does it integrate the analytical and methodological perspectives of the contributing fields of study into a unique field of its own?